Alucard0x1/API-Fetch-Method-Comparison/README.md

 1. Clone the repository.
 2. Open the `index.html` file in a web browser.
 3. The web page will automatically fetch the data using the different methods and display the results.

-## 🌐 Demo

-You can view the live demo of this project on Vercel: [Live Demo](https://api-fetch-method-comparison.vercel.app/)

 ## 👤 Author